-rent was empire’s military expenses were too damn high, and his solution to that problem was to tell his large army campaigning against the Avars in the Balkans that it was basically on its own for the winter.
-This was a bad idea, and by the time that army had fully expressed just how bad an idea it had been, Maurice was dead and a junior officer in the Balkan army, Phocas, was your new emperor.
+In 610 the Byzantine Empire was reeling, and things were only getting worse.
+Back in 602, then-Emperor Maurice had decided that the empire’s military expenses were too damn high, and his solution to that problem was to tell his large army campaigning against the Avars in the Balkans that it was basically on its own for the winter.
+This was a bad idea, and by the time that army had fully expressed just how bad an idea it was, Maurice was dead and a junior officer in the Balkan army, Phocas, was your new emperor.
 The problem for Phocas is that hardly anybody in the empire, aside from the army that had put him there, really approved of him taking the throne.
-One Byzantine governor in northern Mesopotamia, Narces, squatted in the northern Mesopotamian (today the site is in modern Turkey) city of Edessa, declared his independence, and begged the Sasanian Emperor Khosrow II for help in holding off Phocas’s inevitable attack.
+One Byzantine governor in northern Mesopotamia, Narces, squatted in the northern Mesopotamian (today the site is in Turkey) city of Edessa, declared his independence, and begged Sasanian (Persian) Emperor Khosrow II for help in holding off Phocas’s inevitable attack.

 People took things like promises of safe passage pretty seriously back then (it was hard to conduct diplomacy, trade, or really anything else if you thought the emperor might just snatch you up and burn you to death for kicks), so Phocas’s treatment of Narces didn’t do much for his already poor reputation throughout most of the empire.
 The Exarch of Africa (a very autonomous viceroy who ruled everything from southern Spain to western Libya in the name of the emperor in Constantinople) was a man named Heraclius the Elder, and in 608 he started minting coins (always a bad sign for imperial unity) declaring that he and his son, our Heraclius, were consuls.

 Things got a lot worse under Heraclius before they got better, because the war with the Persians went against Constantinople for another 12 years.
 Khosrow’s armies swept through Syria in 611-613, defeating an army that Heraclius sent against them, then took Jerusalem in 614 and Egypt in 618.
 In every one of these places the Persians were not seriously opposed (though to be fair you can’t say they were exactly welcomed either) by the locals, who practiced various non-Chalcedonian forms of Christianity (Nestorianism, miaphysitism, etc.) and had generally (there were occasional respites) been badly treated by the Chalcedonian imperial center for some time.
-And this is to say nothing of the empire’s Jews, many of whom happily aided the Persians and did some terrible things to their Christian neighbors–who also, it must be said, did some terrible things to them.
+And this is to say nothing of the empire’s Jews, many of whom happily aided the Persians and did some terrible things to their Christian neighbors–who also, it must be said, had done some terrible things to them.
 By the early 620s, Persian armies were threatening to break into the Byzantines’ Anatolian heartland and were even within striking distance of Constantinople.

 Heraclius reigned until 641, which meant that he was alive (and well-known to the Arabs) during Muhammad’s lifetime and was also alive to see most of his empire lost to the Arabs after the Battle of Yarmouk in 636.
 He led the empire through one of its greatest victories and watched, almost helplessly, as it suffered one of its greatest defeats.
 There are a couple of Muslim tales relating to Heraclius that are worth mentioning.
-The first comes straight out of the Qurʾan itself; the thirtieth chapter is called Surat al-Rum, or “Chapter of the Romans,” and verses 2-4 read like this:
+The first comes straight out of the Qurʾan itself.
+The thirtieth chapter is called Surat al-Rum, or “Chapter of the Romans,” and verses 2-4 read like this:

-2. The Romans have been defeated.
+2. The Romans have been defeated,

-3. In the nearer land (Syria, Iraq, Jordan, and Palestine), and they, after their defeat, will be victorious.
+3. In the nearer land (Syria, Iraq, Jordan, and Palestine), and they, after their defeat, will be victorious,

 4. Within three to nine years.
 The decision of the matter, before and after (these events) is only with Allah, (before the defeat of Romans by the Persians, and after, i.e. the defeat of the Persians by the Romans).
 And on that Day, the believers (i.e. Muslims) will rejoice (at the victory given by Allah to the Romans against the Persians),

-Heraclius is directly mentioned as the protagonist, of sorts, of a story about Muhammad’s time in Medina.
-Some later Islamic historians/writers/fabulists claimed that, during his lifetime, Muhammad wrote to all the major world leaders of his day to tell them of his revelation and of the new, True faith of Islam.
-Heraclius, alone among all those leaders, is said in these stories to have recognized that Muhammad was the “messenger” who was supposedly foretold in a couple of esoteric passages in the Christian scriptures, like John 14:16 and Acts 7:37.
-Heraclius then is supposed to have proclaimed Islam to his people to be the One True Religion, at which point they practically revolted and Heraclius had to pretend that he was “just testing their faith.”
+Heraclius himself is the protagonist, of sorts, of a story about Muhammad’s time in Medina.
+Some later Islamic historians/writers/fabulists claimed that, during his lifetime, Muhammad wrote to all the major world leaders of his day to tell them of his revelation and of the new faith, Islam.
+Heraclius, alone among all those leaders, is said in these stories to have recognized that Muhammad was the “messenger” who was supposedly foretold in a couple of esoteric passages in the Christian scriptures, for example John 14:16 and Acts 7:37.
+Heraclius then is supposed to have proclaimed Islam to his people as the One True Religion, at which point they practically revolted and Heraclius had to back down and pretend that he was “just testing their faith.”